alexpowmow/blockchain-developer-bootcamp-final-project/avoiding_common_attacks.md

 Use Modifiers Only for Validation
 I have one modifier in my contract.
 This modifier is used to check the state of my badge object.
 If someone wants to claim a badge, it must be unowned.
 That is why I use the isUnowned modifier on the claimBadge function to ensure that the badge is unowned before someone attempts to claim it.

+BY SWC NUMBER:

+BLOCK GAS LIMIT DoS (SWC-128):
+I use a dynamically sized array in my contract which can lead to issues with Block gas limit.
+However, I initialize the array with 3 values through thr constructor and include no functions to add upon this array.
+I also use no loops in my contract.
+By doing this I prevent the possibility of a loop going on for an undefined time.

+TX.ORIGIN AUTHENTICATION (SWC-115):
+By using an imported ownable contract from OpenZepplin I completely eliminated the need to use tx.origin.
+Therefore, I do not use it for any type of validation and avoid an issue of someone exploiting my contract in that way.